 The far north is an ecosystem in perfect balance when it has the cold and the ice it needs, but every single degree of warming has huge consequences, and this makes it extremely vulnerable.
 The high Arctic offers some of Earth’s most extreme conditions and it inhibits some of the strongest, most powerful wildlife.
 At the same time it is the most fragile place you can imagine.

 All human activity leaves footprints, also this trip.
-On our expeditions everything happens on the terms of Svalbard’s environment and wildlife.
+On our expeditions everything happens on the terms of the environment and wildlife around us.
 If anything we do comes at a cost for these, we do all we humanly can to avoid it.
 We never disturb wildlife knowingly.
 If an animal seems affected by our presence we always back off and retreat.
 When an animal changes its behaviour because of us, we have failed.
-Being quiet and avoiding disturbance is a much easier task on our small ship with only 18 guests than the big ones, with dozens or hundreds of passengers.
+Being quiet and avoiding disturbance is a much easier task on our small ship with only 12 guests than the big ones, with dozens or hundreds of passengers.

-We also calculate all carbon emissions created during this trip, not only from the ship, but from our guests’ flights to Svalbard as well.
+We also calculate all carbon emissions created during this trip, not only from the ship, but from our guests’ flights as well.
 And we carbon offset (climate compensate) everything connected with this expedition.
 Our goal is to over-compensate up to at least 120% - to give more than we take to our planet.
 This is not a perfect system, but it does help.

 We follow all national and international laws and regulations as well as the guidelines set up by The Association of Arctic Expedition Cruise Operators (AECO).
 But we also have our own guidelines to follow in situations when they are more strict.

 The number one priority for this expedition is to safeguard the place and life we are here to observe.
 The goal is to learn about the Arctic, its environment and wildlife by experiencing it close at firsthand.